araobp/ultrasonic-communication/README.md

-This project was not successful: noises disturbed the communication.
+(Nov 30, 2018) This project was not successful: noises disturbed the communication.
 I am going to test beam forming to improve SNR.

+Improvements:
+- Complex FFT -> Real FFT
+- Beam forming
+- Generating pure chirp by DAC on STM32 (to avoid sound effect by Win10 sound device driver).

 ---
 # Learning DSP with ultrasonic communications